ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Presbyterian College Academics

-Presbyterian College requires at least 122 semester hours to graduate with a bachelor's degree.
+Presbyterian College requires at least 122 semester hours to complete a bachelor's degree.

 There is no accelarated degree program at Presbyterian College, but students who wish to save money or graduate early can look into transferring in credits.
 Presbyterian College accepts transfer credits.
-The school accepts AP credit.
 Additionally, Presbyterian College has a summer session, so students can earn credits during the summer.

-NOTE: Around 61% of students who start college at Presbyterian College complete all the credits required within six years.
+NOTE: Around 61% of students who start college at Presbyterian College graduate within six years.

 Academic Options Yes No Note